mciwing/mciwing.github.io/docs/python-extensive/data/tabular.md

 ???+ info

-    This chapter is an extension to the previous `pandas` chapter.
+    This chapter is an extension to the previous [`pandas`](../pandas.md) chapter.
 It should equip you with the necessary skills to acquire data from various different sources.

 Our journey will cover a selection of following topics:

 1. Excel: Learn how to read spreadsheets
 2. Web Scraping: Extract tables directly from online sources
 3. File Writing: Save your data to disk
-4. Various Sources: An incomplete list of data sources
+4. Various Sources: An incomplete list of further data sources

 ## Prerequisites

-For this chapter we recommend to create a new project.
+For this chapter we recommend to initialize a new project.
 Additionally, create a new virtual environment and **activate** it.

 You should end up with a project structure similar to: